Medically reviewed by Drugs.com. Last updated on Dec 23, 2021.

-Check with your doctor right away if you have new chest pain, troubled breathing, leg pain, swelling of the arms, hands, legs, or feet, or a cool or pale arm or leg.
+Check with your doctor right away if you have new chest pain, trouble breathing, leg pain, swelling of the arms, hands, legs, or feet, or a cool or pale arm or leg.
 These may be symptoms of a blood clotting problem.

 Check with your doctor right away if you start having severe stomach burning, cramps, or pains, bloody or black, tarry stools, trouble breathing, heartburn, indigestion, nausea, or vomiting of material that looks like coffee grounds.
 These could be symptoms of a serious bowel problem.